andrewjamesford/andrewford-co-nz-11ty/content/articles/our-educational-innovation-plan/index.md

 - Rapid onboarding and sharing: Students and staff can quickly set up and start working on a shared project or exercise in a class without the hassle of setting up a local development environment.
 The Codespaces can be configured with all tools and dependencies near instantly.
 - Collaboration and code review: It's common to support our learners by needing to run their exercise or project to help them debug.
 We must find their Git repository, clone it locally to our local development environment (computer), and install all the dependencies to provide support.
 With Codespaces, we can quickly deploy in the cloud and share the same code in seconds.

-In the long term, we plan to migrate our existing exercises and projects to use [development containers](https://containers.dev) config files to take advantage of Codespaces, whether locally or in the cloud.
+In the long term, we plan to migrate our existing exercises and projects to use [development containers](https://containers.dev) config files to take advantage of Codespaces, locally or in the cloud.
 With many exercises to convert, it will take some time to complete.

 Finally, we want to embed environmentally sustainable software practises into our course.
 We want to minimise the impact of software systems on our environment by reducing energy consumption and using green energy, reducing carbon emissions.